 By no means will the intended parents be allowed to indicate their preferences or choose the physical features or personality traits of their potential sperm donor.
 Clinics and sperm banks should ensure the donor's right to anonymity is respected in all terms.

 Only under very exceptional circumstances in which the child's health is compromised, if there is a danger to his life, or if appropriate in accordance with the existing laws and regulations, the identity of the donor might be revealed to the intended parents.
 It is allowed only on a restricted-access basis, though.

 Open sperm donor selection process

-The criteria followed for choosing a known sperm donor is different depending on the regulations of the country where it is carried out, the expectations of each family, and the policies of the facility chosen.
+The criteria followed for choosing a known sperm donor are different depending on the regulations of the country where it is carried out, the expectations of each family, and the policies of the facility chosen.
 Be it as it may, the aim is to maximize safety and minimize the risks of transmitting an infectious disease.

 Others place special attention on the donor's academic level and talents.
 Most fertility clinics and sperm banks require a minimum educational background for a candidate to be eligible.

 Once the sperm bank or clinic has been chosen and their policies thoroughly analyzed, the next step would lie in the hands of the patients.

 FAQs from users